-The current tax legislation offers tax incentives for enterprises in oil and gas exploration/development projects, enterprises engaged in the production and export of goods for foreign currency (when export share exceeds 15%), and companies rendering certain services.
+The current tax legislation offers tax incentives for enterprises in oil and gas exploration/development projects and companies rendering certain services.

-In accordance with the unified tax and customs regime introduced in 2016 for free economic zones operating in Uzbekistan, participants of free economic zones are exempt from:
+In accordance with the unified tax and customs regime for free economic zones operating in Uzbekistan, participants of free economic zones are exempt from:

 - customs payments (except for fees for customs clearance) for equipment, raw materials, and components imported for own production needs, as well as construction materials not produced in Uzbekistan and imported for implementation of projects as per the list approved by the Cabinet of Ministers of Uzbekistan.

 The duration of the above incentives differs depending on the size of investment, as described below.